ourcodingclub/ourcodingclub.github.io/_posts/2016-12-11-maps_tutorial.md

 ```
 We can roughly see the outline of Scandinavia and maybe the Northern Mediterranean if you squint.

-Again, to plot a preliminary map, first make a bounding box for the extent of the map, then download the map tiles using `ggmap`.
-We can set the map colour to greyscale with `color = "bw"`, so our shapefiles stand out.
-We can also set the map zoom with `zoom = 3`, with 3 being continent scale and 21 being individual buildings.
-This time we will make the bounding box manually:
+To plot a preliminary map, crop the world map provided by the `maps` package using

 ```r
 bbox <- c(-40, 30, 40, 85)